 Rue (Ruta graveolens)

-0.15% - That's less than 1 drop Rue per 1 ounce of carrier oil to keep usage at a safe level.
+- Safe Level: 0.15% - That's less than 1 drop Rue per 1 ounce of carrier oil

 There are a few more essential oils that are possibly phototoxic according to Tisserand & Young: